AUTOBIOGRAPHY

 A Testament of Hope is an uplifting story about one man's dream to succeed and achieve, despite severe political and socio-economic obstacles.
 The book traces Dr Motsuenyane's humble beginnings in a village in the North West Province and reveals how he reached the highest echelons of black business.
 Dr Motsuenyane was National Secretary and organiser of the African National Soil Conservation Association and National President of the National African Federated Chamber of Commerce (NAFCOC) for 24 years.
 Under his tenure numerous NAFCOC sponsored businesses and companies were formed including the African Bank, Black African Development and Construction Company amongst others.

 After 1994, Dr Motsuenyane became involved in the political and diplomatic sphere, serving in the Senate from 1994 to 1996 and later as Ambassador to the Gulf States.
 He also headed the Motsuenyane commission of Enquiry into human rights abuses in ANC camps in exile.
-He is currently involved in the Winterveld United Farmers' Association which he helped establish.
+The latter years of Dr Motsuenyane’s life were spent working with the Winterveld United Farmer’s Association that he helped to establish.

 “He is a black business pioneer, a banker and business leader with the heart of a farmer; he believes black South Africans should go out and liberate themselves by becoming job creators instead of waiting around for the government to take the lead.
 Had Dr Sam Motsuenyane been a British subject, he would long ago have been knighted for his service to entrepreneurship.”
 Stef Terreblanche